-ON specifies that the forwarding of performance events about the resource is to be enabled.
-This status is implied if a threshold value is entered.
-OFF specifies that the forwarding of performance events about the resource is to be disabled. nnn specifies the new threshold value.
+- ON specifies that the forwarding of performance events about the resource is to be enabled.
+This status is implied if a threshold value is entered. - OFF specifies that the forwarding of performance events about the resource is to be disabled. - nnn specifies the new threshold value.
 The value can have a range of from 000 to 250 that is interpreted as 00.0 to 25.0 percent.
-The leading zeros are required.
-N identifies that the operand that follows is a resource name. resname specifies the symbolic name of the resource.
+The leading zeros are required. - N identifies that the operand that follows is a resource name. - resname specifies the symbolic name of the resource.
 You can specify up to five resource names to fully qualify the resource for which data is to be displayed.
 You can specify up to five resource names.

+Scope checking is done on the SRATIO command.
 You must be authorized to issue this command.
 Check with your system programmer.